 Creating Links Between Nodes Automatically

-Selecting one or several nodes, then holding Ctrl and left-clicking on the target node will create a link automatically — the system determines pins of the same type to establish the link.
-This is the fastest way to connect nodes.
+To create a link between nodes automatically, select one or more nodes and, while holding Ctrl, left-click on the target node — the system identifies parameters of the same type to establish the links.
+This is the fastest method of connecting nodes.

 Creating Links Between Nodes Manually

-Left-click on the output pin of the node and drag the link line to the left (input) side of the node to which you want to establish a link.
-The open end of the link line will automatically attach to the appropriate input pin of the target node, and the link will be established upon releasing the mouse.
+To manually connect nodes, left-click the input or output pin on a node and drag the link to the side of the node you want to link it to.
+The link will automatically attach to the appropriate pin of the target node and will be established upon releasing the mouse.

 The link is possible only between pins of the same type.

-When creating several links to one pin, depending on the type of parameter, a new link will be added to existing ones, or replace an existing one.
+When creating several links to a single pin, depending on the type of parameter, a new link will either replace an existing link or be added to an existing one.

-Right-clicking on the link line or the node pin (or its parameter name) and selecting Unlink <parameter name> will remove the link.
+Right-clicking on the link or node pin (or its parameter name) and selecting Unlink <parameter name> will remove the link.

-Alternatively, holding Shift, clicking on the pin and dragging the end of the link line to an empty space of the Node Graph Editor will also remove the link.
+Alternatively, Shift-clicking on the pin and dragging the link to an empty area of the Node Graph will also remove the link.